 Clever controls and very generous amounts of room

-There are loads of practical features inside the E63 - the steering wheel is electronically adjustable for reach and rake, for example, and the computer control dial is very easy to use.
-The rear seats provide passengers with a very comfortable ride, too, offering limousine levels of head and legroom.
-The boot is massive, as well, measuring 540 litres.
+There are loads of practical features inside the E63: the steering wheel is electronically adjustable for reach and rake and the on-board computer's control dial is very easy to use.
+The rear seats provide passengers with a very comfortable ride, too, offering limousine-like head and legroom.
+The boot is massive as well, holding 540 litres of luggage.

 Reliability & safety

-Packed with safety features and scored full marks in crash testing
+Packed with safety features and scored full marks in crash tests

 Price, value for money & options

-At over £70,000, the E63 AMG is very expensive to buy, but, fitted with one of the most impressive engines currently on sale, you do get a lot of very fast car for your money.
-It can also carry up to five people in high levels of comfort.
-Very well kitted-out as standard, buyers can also add optional equipment such as a panoramic sunroof, carbon fibre trim and a reversing camera.
+At over £70,000, the E63 AMG is very expensive, but it's fitted with one of the most impressive engines currently on sale, so you do get a lot of very fast car for your money.
+It can also carry up to five people in superb comfort.
+It's very well kitted-out as standard, but buyers can also add optional equipment such as a panoramic sunroof, carbon-fibre trim and a reversing camera.